drostron/slamdata-docs/source/developers-guide.rst

     * Bar Chart
     * Category: .state
+    * Measure: .Count
-    * Series: .gender
+    * Stack: .gender

-2. Display Chart Card
+2. Show Chart Card

 The results should look similar to the following image:

 |Report-2-Workspace|

-Copy all of the relevant data from the **Embed Deck** option and paste it into the **sample1/report2.html** file.
-Once it is saved, you can click on the **Ulcer-related Illnesses by Gender** report in the mock-up app and see something similar to the following image.
-Note that in this image the user would need to scroll right to see the full chart.
+Copy all of the relevant data from **Embed Deck** and paste it into the **sample1/report2.html** file.
+Once it is saved, you can click on the **Ulcer-related Illnesses by Gender** report in the mock-up application and see something similar to the following image.

 |Sample-1-2-Full-Report|